 Closing of school due to weather conditions is done in conjunction with the Greenfield School District.
 The policy is: If the Greenfield School District is closed, so are we.
 If Greenfield School District has a BUS Delay, our school will still open on time.

-For any emergency closing at St. John's, we will contact you via email and our school website before you send your child/children to school in the morning.
-In addition, weather/emergency closing information is posted on our school Facebook page.
+For any emergency closing at St. John's, we will contact you via email and our school website.
 Normally, we will not close school in the middle of the day.
 You may pick your child up if the Greenfield School District closes early.